-As Venter noted in his discussion [25] it is not clear to those unfamiliar with linear models how they are related to minimum bias methods.
+As Venter [26] noted, it is not clear to those unfamiliar with linear models how they are related to minimum bias methods.
 Moreover, the translation from statistical linear models to minimum bias methods is hampered by different uses of the same notation.
 We will follow Brown's notation as much as possible, since actuaries are probably most familiar with his approach.
 This section explains the relationship between linear models and minimum bias methods and provides a dictionary to translate between the two.
-In order to keep difficulties of notation in the background we only consider a simple additive model with two variables.
-Extensions to more general models are easy to work out-indeed the point of this section is to convince the reader they will work out just as expected.
-The auto classification plan will be used to provide examples.
+In order to keep difficulties of notation in the